intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 		- enabled if accept_ra is enabled.
 		- disabled if accept_ra is disabled.

+ra_pinfo_rfc4862_5_5_3e - BOOLEAN
+	Use RFC4862 Section 5.5.3e to determine the valid lifetime of an address matching a prefix sent in a Router Advertisement Prefix Information Option.

+	- If enabled, RFC4862 section 5.5.3e is used to determine the valid lifetime of the address.
+	- If disabled, the PIO valid lifetime will always be honored.

+	Default: 1

 accept_ra_rt_info_min_plen - INTEGER
 	Minimum prefix length of Route Information in RA.